The 5-Minute Daily Journaling Routine That Will Transform Your Mindset

 My daily journaling routine consists of five of the best journaling techniques for improving your mindset, which I’ve combined into one method.
 I call this the Countdown method.

-(This is the exact method I teach in my Master Your Mindset With Journaling course and workbook.)
+(This is the exact method I teach in my Master Your Mindset With Journaling workbook.)

 I do this simply to get the most benefits for my mindset, while saving time.
 It usually only takes me around five minutes.